-Mrs D Farrell – Lead Teacher for KS3
+Mrs D Farrell – Assistant Head of Faculty

 Religious Education at Corpus Christi Catholic College is taught according to the requirements of the Curriculum Directory for Catholic Schools.

-Students in Year 7 and 8 have 4 periods of Religious Education per fortnight.
-These students follow a Scheme of Work based on the Catholic Curriculum Directory and aim to prepare them for
+Students in Year 7 and 8 have 5 periods of Religious Education per fortnight (10% of curriculum time).
+These students follow schemes of learning based on the Catholic Curriculum Directory.

 |Unit 1||Unit 2||Unit 3||Unit 4|